grimme-lab/qc2-teaching/doc/recommendations_application-part.rst

 .. code-block:: none

    ssh -Y $user@ssh5.thch.uni-bonn.de
-   ssh -Y /path/to/MCTC/computer
+   ssh -Y c(number)

+Exchange c(number) with your computer number, that was given to you.
 Without the *-Y*, the graphical connection will not work.

 .. _Software for visualization of molecules: